Story structure: Linear narrative

-Flashbacks, often confused with true narratives, are not linear but the concept is fundamentally linear.
+Flashbacks, often confused with true narratives, are not strictly linear, but the concept relies upon a fundamentally linear understanding of the narrative.
 An example would be Citizen Kane by Orson Welles.
 Although some films appear to open (very briefly) with the ending, flashback movies almost immediately jump back to the very beginning of the story to proceed linearly from there.
 Usually the film will proceed past the supposed "ending" shown at the beginning of the movie.

 Nonlinear narrative

 Cinema can only provide the illusion through broken narrative, a famous example of this being the 1994 film Pulp Fiction.
 The film is ostensibly three short stories, which, upon closer inspection, are actually three sections of one story with the chronology broken up; Quentin Tarantino constructs the narrative without resorting to classic "flashback" techniques.

 An even more ambitious attempt at constructing a film based on non-linear narrative is Alain Resnais's 1993 French film Smoking/No Smoking.
 The plot contains parallel developments, playing on the idea of what might have happened had the characters made different choices.

 Outside of film, some novels also present their narrative in a non-linear fashion.
 Creative writing professor Jane Alison describes nonlinear narrative "patterns" such as spirals, waves, and meanders in her 2019 book Meander, Spiral, Explode: Design and Pattern in Narrative.
 The chapters of Chitra Banerjee Divakaruni's novel Before We Visit the Goddess are not arranged based on the linear sequence of events, but rather in a way that fulfills certain literary techniques.
 This allows the characters in the novel to have a believable life timeline while still employing the techniques that make a story enjoyable.